mmzala/Blog/index.md

 ### What is Clustered Shading? <a name="theory1"></a>

 The Clustered Shading algorithm is based off of [1] [Tiled Shading, researched by Ola Olsson and Ulf Assarsson](https://www.cse.chalmers.se/~uffe/tiled_shading_preprint.pdf).
-The Tiled Shading algorithm efficiently culls lights for both forward and deffered systems.
+The Tiled Shading algorithm efficiently culls lights for both forward and deferred systems.
 The idea is that we subdivide the screen into tiles and build a buffer which keeps track of what lights affects the geometry within a given tile.
 During the shading pass we compute only the lights within the current tile.
 This significantly reduces the number of lights that we need to compute for.
 [3] [Ángel Ortiz, who also made a blog post about clustered shading, created great visualizations for Tiled and Clustered Shading, which I have used.
 Check out his blog post as well!](https://www.aortiz.me/2018/12/21/CG.html) Here is a visualization of assigning lights into tiles:

 ![Tiled Shading visualization.](assets/images/TiledShadingVisualization.png)